Filip Filipović (politician): Continuation of political work

-Filipović was released from the Pozarevac prison on September 3, 1923, together with Ćopić and Kovačević.
+Filipović was released from the Požarevac prison on September 3, 1923, together with Ćopić and Kovačević.
 When leaving the prison, they were met by a group of workers from Požarevac, and then they all went together to the cemetery to the grave of the prominent socialist tribune Vasa Pelagić.
 There were spontaneous demonstrations against the regime at the grave, so the gendarmes used it as an opportunity to arrest Filipović, Ćopić and Kovačević, and they spent two more days in prison, after which they were released.

 Upon arrival in Belgrade, at the Sava Pier, Filipović and his companions were greeted by crowds, but also by the gendarmerie, who immediately escorted Kovačević and Ćopić to the train station in order to travel to their hometowns, which were designated as their place of residence.
 Filipović, together with his sister Dara, took a taxi from the pier in the direction of Kalemegdan, while the gathered citizens and workers greeted him along the street.
 In Knez Mihailova Street, a throng of people also gathered to greet Filipović.
 They asked for Filipović to address them, but the policemen did not allow it.
 All the way to Filipović's house in Takovska Street, along the streets he passed there was crowds of people who greeted him.
 The welcome of Filipović, as well as his friends, was organized by an illegal party organization in Belgrade, especially Rajko Jovanović, Moša Pijade, Bora Prodanović and others.
 The same evening, the police arrested about 60 people, including the organizers of the reception, who spent three weeks in custody.

 After leaving prison, Filipović dedicated himself to political work.
 First, he was elected president of the Central Committee of Red Aid, an organization that dealt with providing assistance to political prisoners and their families by providing legal, material, health and other assistance.
 During his stay in prison, the Central Party Council of the KPJ made a decision at the end of December 1922 to form the Independent Workers' Party of Yugoslavia (NRPJ), a legal party that, after the banning of the Communist Party of Yugoslavia, could participate in political life without hindrance.

-The founding session of this party was held on January 13, 1923 in Belgrade.
+The founding session of this party was held on January 13, 1923, in Belgrade.
 In the new party, Filipović was elected president of the Central Committee, and later became the editor-in-chief of the Marxist magazine "Borba".
 Also, in August 1923, during the municipal elections, the Belgrade NRPJ committee nominated Filipović for the position of municipal president and appointed him as the list holder.
 As a result of the interference of the regime, as well as the fact that Filipović could not participate in the election campaign, the NRPJ list won only 1,537 votes in the elections held on August 19, 1923.